|Live Plant Shipping Table|

 over $50.00: 18% of the total plant cost.
 (For orders over $1,000 a package signature may be required.)

 TOOLS and BOOKS have the shipping fee included in the cost of the product (within the contiguous US).

-**MN State Sales Tax of 7.375% is applied for orders shipping to Minnesota only.
-Shipping & Handling Charges are also subject to the sales tax.
+**We are required to collect state sales tax in certain states.
+Your state's eligibility and % will be calculated at checkout.
+MN State Sales Tax of 7.375% is applied for orders picked up at our MN location.
+Shipping & handling charges are also subject to the sales tax.

 SEED, TOOLS and BOOKS are sent year-round.
 Most orders ship within a day or two upon receipt.

 BARE ROOT PLANTS are shipped during optimal transplanting time: Spring (April-May) and Fall (Oct).
 Some ephemeral species are also available for summer shipping.
 Since our plants are field-grown, Nature sets the schedule each year as to when our season will begin and end.
 We fill all orders, on a first-come, first-serve basis, to the best of our ability depending on weather conditions beyond our control.

 POTTED PLANTS (Trays of 32/38/50 plugs and 3-packs) typically begin shipping early May and go into June; shipping time is heavily dependent on all the species in your order being well-rooted.
 If winter-spring greenhouse growing conditions are favorable and all species are well-rooted at once, then we ship by order date (first come, first serve).
 We are a Midwest greenhouse, and due to the challenges of getting all the species in the Mix & Match and Pre-Designed Garden Kits transit-ready at the same time, we typically can't ship before early May.
 Earlier shipment requests will be considered on a case-by-case basis.